-Ontario Artistic Swimming (SSO) has taken steps to over the past several years to become a leader in concussion management, education and prevention to prioritize the safety of its athletes.
-Our Concussion Policy and the OAS Synchro-specific Concussion Guidelines are among the most comprehensive, sport-specific concussion policies for amateur sport in Ontario.
+Ontario Artistic Swimming (OAS) has taken steps to over the past several years to become a leader in concussion management, education and prevention to prioritize the safety of its athletes.
+Our Concussion Policy and the OAS artistic swimming-specific Concussion Guidelines are among the most comprehensive, sport-specific concussion policies for amateur sport in Ontario.
 These documents also implement the mandatory requirements of Rowan’s Law (Concussion Safety), 2018.

-SSO’s Concussion Policy ensures athletes who are suspected to have sustained a concussion during synchro activity are removed from sport and do not return to activity before being cleared by a medical professional.
-Together with the OAS Synchro-specific Concussion Guidelines the Policy provides coaches, officials, parents and others with the resources they need to recognize, report and manage a concussion injury including through use of synchro-specific removal-from-sport and return-to-sport protocols and a return-to-synchro concussion progress tracker.
+The Concussion Policy ensures athletes who are suspected to have sustained a concussion during artistic swimming activity are removed from sport and do not return to activity before being cleared by a medical professional.
+Together with the OAS artistic swimming-specific Concussion Guidelines the Policy provides coaches, officials, parents and others with the resources they need to recognize, report and manage a concussion injury including through use of artistic swimming-specific Removal-from-sport and Return-to-sport protocols and a Return-to-sport concussion progress tracker.

 Concussion Resources for Clubs

 OAS encourages all clubs to establish their own concussion policy consistent with the responsibilities described in the OAS Concussion Policy.
 The attached concussion policy template may be customized by clubs.